-Each PhD program at USC may nominate one candidate.
+Each PhD program at USC may nominate three candidates.
 To apply for the program, students submit the following documents:

 - The draft of a syllabus for the course the student proposes to teach, including a statement of course goals and learning outcomes, a list of readings and any other materials for study, and a sample possible paper topic, exam, or graded project.
 (The student and mentor will work up the full syllabus together during the fall semester preparatory period.)

 - A statement of teaching philosophy and goals (up to 500 words).

 - A statement describing his/her research, including a timeline for finishing the dissertation, planned career trajectory, and any achievements (up to 500 words).